 Chronic constipation can be caused by:

-- Drugs for depression, Parkinson’s, heart disease, and other conditions
+- Drugs for depression, pain, Parkinson’s, heart disease, and other conditions

 - Type 2 diabetes or thyroid problems

 - Medical problems that cause high or low levels of calcium in your blood

 - Colorectal problems like cancer or narrowing of your rectum

 - Slow passage of food through your intestine

 - Problems with bacteria, hormones, or chemicals in the intestines

 - Miscommunication between your brain and your bowel